Litigation Reports and Expert Assessments

 Personal injury and clinical negligence cases

 Where expert evidence is required to assess care needs, future costs, and life expectancy.
+These cases often require both life expectancy reports and care needs court reports to assess long-term impact. -

 How Instructions Typically Work